ionic-team/capacitor-docs/docs/main/cordova/migration-strategy.md

 Some plugins may not match functionality entirely, but based on the features you need that may not matter.

-### Continue to Use Cordova or Ionic Native if Needed
+### Continue to Use Cordova if Needed

-To leverage Cordova and/or Ionic Native plugins in your Capacitor app, [see here](/docs/plugins/cordova).
+To leverage Cordova plugins in your Capacitor app, [see here](/docs/plugins/cordova).
 If a replacement plugin doesn't exist, continue to use the Cordova plugin as-is.
 If there's a plugin you'd like to see supported, open a [plugin proposal](https://github.com/capacitor-community/proposals)!

 Ready to [migrate to Capacitor](/docs/cordova/migrating-from-cordova-to-capacitor)?